r57zone/DualShock4-emulator/README.md

 ## FAQ
 **• The program crashes after launch, what should I do?**<br>
-Close your antivirus completely or use the "Static" version.
-The "antivirus" is blocking dynamic loading of the XInput library, so the program crashes.
+"Antivirus" blocks the dynamic loading of the Xbox gamepad library, so the program crashes.
+You can close it for the duration of use.

 ## Xbox controller
 The "Back/View/Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.